-It could have been that what we got instead would have been acceptable to us or even made us happy if we hadn’t placed an expectation on it.
+It could have been that what we got instead would have been acceptable to us or even made us happy if we hadn’t placed that expectation on it.

-An Example of Unmet Expectations in Life
+Example of Unmet Expectations in Life

-The necklace is beautiful and expensive.
+The necklace is beautiful and very expensive.
 He spent HOURS picking it out just for her.